OPT Health Information Management Jobs

 Confirm your degree supports a specialty occupation claim

 Health information management roles require a specific degree connection to qualify as a specialty occupation.
-A bachelor's in health informatics, health information technology, or a related field strengthens your OPT authorization and future H-1B eligibility.
+A bachelor's in health informatics, health information technology, or a related field strengthens your OPT authorization and future H-1B visa eligibility.

 Target employers with existing HIM compliance infrastructure